JeeWeetje/iot-workshop/Commands.md

     ![alt tag](img/commands/TTN-Errors-arrive-at-node.png)

-12. And in the end, the device will turn the light.
+12. And in the end, the device will lit the light of the LED again.
 The 'machine' is now running again

 We have reached full circle, the machine, simulated by the TTN Node, is runnning again an updating the machine cycles again.
 And it's running without an error state.